0xProject/0x-docs/docs/introduction/0x-cheat-sheet.md

 ### Tx Relay API Endpoints

-Tx Relay API is supported on the following chains available via [https://api.0x.org/](https://api.0x.org/) and providing the corresponding chain id in `0x-chain-id` header.
+Tx Relay API is supported on the following chains via https://api.0x.org/.
+Select the chain in your request by providing the corresponding chain id with the `0x-chain-id` header.
 - Ethereum (Mainnet): `0x-chain-id: 1`
 - Arbitrum One: `0x-chain-id: 42161`
 - Polygon: `0x-chain-id: 137`